Which Institutions Own Shares In Soleno Therapeutics Inc. (SLNO)?

 Soleno Therapeutics Inc. (SLNO): Who are the competitors?

-The company’s main competitors (and peers) include Chembio Diagnostics Inc. (CEMI) that is trading -37.18% down over the past 12 months and Neogen Corporation (NEOG) that is 45.15% higher over the same period.
-Nymox Pharmaceutical Corporation (NYMX) is 4.72% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -123.42% from the last report on Mar 14, 2021 to stand at a total of 1.73 million short shares sold with a short interest ratio of 0.65.
+The company’s main competitors (and peers) include Chembio Diagnostics Inc. (CEMI) that is trading -58.92% down over the past 12 months.
+Nymox Pharmaceutical Corporation (NYMX) is -1.30% down on the 1-year trading charts.
+Short interest in the company’s stock has fallen -219.31% from the last report on Mar 30, 2021 to stand at a total of 2.45 million short shares sold with a short interest ratio of 0.63.